yushasama/koishiteru/public/comp/writeups_md/greedy_i.md

 Choose items by a total order induced by a single key.
 Process them once.
 No later step should change the rank of earlier items.

 ### **Pruning Greedy**
 You delete harmful pieces while maintaining a monotone invariant.
-Example: pop larger digits before smalong longer digits to minimize the number.
+Example: pop larger digits before smaller digits to minimize the number.

 ### **Budgeted Greedy**
 You have a limited budget $k$.
 At each step, take the action with maximal marginal benefit per unit cost until the budget is gone.